 What are Proprietary Blends?

-There are limited studies that suggest maca root may enhance mood, and reduce symptoms of depression in some populations.
-But those (and several other) studies used 3.0-3.5 grams of maca (3000-3500 mg).
+There are limited studies that suggest maca root may enhance mood and reduce depression symptoms in some populations.
+Most of those studies use 3000-3500 mg of maca.

-(For the record, maca does appear in Ka’Chava’s adaptogen blend.
-Given the entire adaptogen blend is 1020 mg, it clearly doesn't contain the 3000-3500 mg used in studies showing potential benefits of consuming maca.
+For the record, maca does appear in Ka'Chava's adaptogen blend.
+But given that the entire adaptogen blend has a volume of 1020 mg, the product clearly doesn't contain the 3000-3500 mg used in studies showing potential benefits of consuming maca.

 Ka’Chava nutrition information varies slightly between their five flavors.
 In general, each serving contains 240 calories, 7-8 grams fat, 21-25 grams total carbohydrate, 4-7 grams fiber, 5-6 grams added sugar, and 25 grams protein.

-Honestly, when I started researching for this Ka'Chava review, I was a little surprised to see added sugar in the ingredients.
-Many supplements reach for non-nutritive “natural” sweeteners now (like stevia and monk fruit), but Ka’Chava uses coconut flower nectar.
+To sweeten their shakes, Ka'Chava uses uses coconut flower nectar.
 Similar to sweeteners like coconut sugar and agave, coconut flower nectar is considered a source of added sugar.

-Now a lot of wellness enthusiasts like to claim these "natural" sweeteners are healthier with more micronutrients.
+Some folks like to claim that these "natural" sweeteners are healthier with more micronutrients.
 But any micronutrients (not found in regular cane sugar) are found in such trivial amounts, it’s insignificant.

 What Does Ka’Chava Taste Like?